TransformAirports/uptime/README.md

 #### Direct Communication with Work Control Centers

-- **Clear Communication Channels**: We will ensure that the Work Control Centers at both Ronald Reagan Washington National Airport and Washington Dulles International Airport understand that any issues related to the Uptime Monitoring System should not be directed to IT's TechWorks support desk.
-Instead, a direct line of communication will be established with our team.
+- **Clear Communication Channels**: We will ensure that the Work Control Centers at both DCA and IAD understand that any issues related to the Uptime Monitoring System should not be directed to IT's TechWorks support desk.
+Instead, communication should be established with our team.

 #### Collaboration with TechWorks

 - **Development of SOP**: We will work closely with TechWorks to develop a Standard Operating Procedure (SOP) that outlines the process for handling any calls or outreach concerning the Uptime Monitoring System.
-This SOP will ensure that any reports made to TechWorks are efficiently redirected to our team.
+This SOP will ensure that any reports made to TechWorks are redirected to our team.

 #### Failback Plan